An immersive, poetic diary film about transformation and ‘the personal is political.’

 The impulse for this film comes from the ‘Japanese death poets.’
 In Japan elders and (Buddhist monks) write poems to express their feelings about the transience of life and the inevitable passing of all things (jisei: “farewell poem to life”).
 Householders write poems as a gift to their children – a legacy of beauty and insight gathered over years.
 Jeni is making memory film in this spirit – a “farewell poem to life.”

 memory film is composed of images only from Jeni’s Super8 archive filmed during 1974-2003, acquired and digitised by the NFSA during 2016-17.
-Editor Lindi Harrison (ASE) and Jeni have recently edited the first “rough cut” (80mins) and the film is currently seeking finance for its post production budget.
-Tom Zubrycki is Consultant Producer.
+Editor Lindi Harrison (ASE) has edited the first “rough cut” (80mins) and the film is seeking finance for its post production budget.
+Tom Zubrycki and Megan McMurchy are Consultant Producers.
 The film is also being produced in connection with Jeni’s Hon Associate Research position at UTS, School of Communication, FASS.
 Marcus Eckermann is Technical Consultant (Media Lab).

 Intertextuality in memory film